- Related Links

 Swollen eye and pus at pedicle.

-Brain abscesses are usually caused when Actinomyces pyogenes bacteria enter a wound in the velvet of a buck's antlers, through a broken antler or through the pedicle (antler base) after antlers shed.
+Brain abscesses are usually caused when Trueperella pyogenes (formerly known as Arcanobacterium or actinomyces pyogenes) bacteria enter a wound in the velvet of a buck's antlers, through a broken antler or through the pedicle (antler base) after antlers shed.
 After entering through a wound, the bacteria can actually damage the bone of the skull sufficiently to penetrate and cause an abscess in the brain.

 Abscess extending from antler pedicle through skull into brain.